-Amazingly enough, this formula works even when r is greater than 1.
+Though this particular proof only works for |r| < 1, the formula works for any r not equal to 1.
 If r is equal to 1, then the formula doesn't work (it requires dividing zero by zero), but there is an easier way to get the solution.